 - stream: perform base quality correction in streaming mode.
-The optional arguments (OPTIONS) for the UTIL command using the stream MODE include: - -t NUMBER_THREADS: number of computing threads that will be used by the software to run parallel processes.
-The default value is 1. - --output_format FORMAT: determines the format of the output stream.
+The optional arguments (OPTIONS) for the UTIL command using the stream MODE include: - r REFERENCE: location of the reference FASTA file.
+This argument is required if you are using a CRAM output file, otherwise it is optional. - -i INPUT: location of the input file.
+By default the binary will use stdin as the input. - q RECAL\TABLE: location of the recalibration table. - -t NUMBER\THREADS: number of computing threads that will be used by the software to run parallel processes.
+The default value is 1. - o OUTPUT: the location and filename of the output file.
+By default the binary will output to stdout, to be able to stream the results. - --output\format FORMAT: determines the format of the output stream.
 The possible FORMAT values are BAM or CRAM.
-The default is BAM. - --output_index_file OUTPUT_INDEX: determines where the corresponding index file will be created.
+The default is BAM. - --output\index\file OUTPUT\INDEX: determines where the corresponding index file will be created.
+If this option is ommitted, the tool will not generate an index file.